• Special Vehicles in Minnesota

 Trailers

-• Under 3,000 pounds―Requires a one-time registration decal that fits on the tongue of the trailer.
-It costs $55 for the permanent registration, plus additional processing and sales tax fees.
+• Under 3,000 lbs―Requires a permanent registration decal that fits on the tongue of the trailer.

-• Trailers larger than 3,000 pounds require plates and must be renewed annually.
+• Trailers larger than 3,000 lbs require plates and must be renewed annually.
 Fees are based on weight.

 Contact your deputy registrar for help in determining exact fees.